Standards

 Digitalization of structured products:

 Although initially designed for the Swiss legal framework, CMTAT has proven to be suitable for tokenization in other jurisdictions.
 The CMTAT's modular design means that the token code can be modified by adding, removing, or modifying features as required for compliance with other jurisdictions.
+For example, a deployment version has been made for Germany (ERC-7551 / eWpG).
+It has been used to issue financial assets in Singapore and Hong Kong.
 Local legal representation should be consulted for questions on specific jurisdictions.

 • Basic mint, burn, and transfer operations